 I am a graduate of Arizona State University where I earned a B.S. degree in business.
-I hold an active Arizona real estate license and look forward to continuing to serve my fellow Delta retirees on the Insurance Trust’s Board of Directors.
+I look forward to continuing to serve my fellow Delta retirees on the Insurance Trust’s Board of Directors.

 I joined Delta Air Lines’ In-Flight Service department where I started as a flight attendant.
 Subsequently, I worked in the training department in several roles and as a member of the Delta Task Team as a consultant to Korean Airlines.
 During my tenure, I managed the New Flight Attendant Experience, which included hiring, training and retention.
 I also worked to create third-party training and outsourcing opportunities through Delta’s Strategic Planning Initiative.